-Ten grizzly bears were monitored with radio-collars during portions of 2020.
-Research monitoring included three females (two adults and one subadult) and four males (three adult and two subadults) in the CYE.
-Two subadult males and a subadult female were from the Cabinet Mountains augmentation program.
+Thirteen grizzly bears were monitored with radio-collars during portions of 2021.
+Research monitoring included four females (two adults and two subadult) and eight males (two adult and six subadults) in the CYE.
+One female was from the Cabinet Mountains augmentation program.
+Two males and one female bear were collared for preemptive purposes.
 One adult male bear was collared for conflict management purposes.

 Aerial telemetry locations and GPS collar locations were used to calculate home ranges.
-The convex polygon life ranges were computed for bears monitored during 1983-2020 (Table 18 and Appendix 4 Figs. A1-A108).
-Resident, non-augmentation bears with life range estimates for bears with $\geq$ 5 months of telemetry were used to calculate basic statistics.
-Adult male life range averaged 2,105 km2 (95% CI $\pm$ 507, n = 35) and adult female life range averaged 687 km2 (95% CI $\pm$ 186, n = 21) using the minimum convex polygon estimator.
+The convex polygon life ranges were computed for bears monitored during 1983-2021 (Table 18 and Appendix 4 Figs. A1-A108).
+Resident, non-augmentation bears with life range estimates for bears with ≥ 5 months of telemetry were used to calculate basic statistics.
+Adult male life range averaged 2,142 km2 (95% CI \pm 478, n = 33) and adult female life range averaged 597 km2 (95% CI \pm 156, n = 20) using the minimum convex polygon estimator.